Lore Drops: How to Keep Readers Hooked with One Simple Weekly Drop

 Without Art: Write a short legend or description:

 “Some say the [location] is gone forever.
 Others claim to have seen its [distinct feature] in their dreams.
-If it still exists, it holds [mystery or treasure].”
+If it still exists, it holds [insert something special].”

 Bonus engagement: Ask “If you could visit any fictional place, where would you go?”